 We are working with five multi-disciplinary teams to test new and existing approaches to participatory development.
 Teams include property developers, local government, not-for-profit organisations, academics and communities.

 Teams will work together to empower citizens to engage in decision making, supporting the development of strong community networks where residents have pride in place and a shared sense of ownership and responsibility.

 - empower more residents to have their say in development decisions

 - enhance social connectedness, improving health and wellbeing outcomes for people

 - create environmentally responsible communities.

 Projects will commence in March 2018 by applying the 100 Resilient Cities’ Resilience Value Realisation process to create project roadmaps.

 Successful applicants notified

 Pilot projects launch

-If you have a question about the project or the expression of interest, please email us at email@example.com
+If you have a question about the project please email us at email@example.com